codeandfury/developer.onsip.com/content/guides/sipjsguide.md

 In addition to sending a SIP message, we can also make video calls.

-In order to make a video call, we need a way to display the video call on your screen.
-We can use a `<video>` element for this.
-The `<video>` adds a standard way for browsers to display video over the internet without additional plugins.
-This makes `<video>` perfect for WebRTC.
+A `<video>` element is need to display the video stream.
+The `<video>` element adds a standard way for browsers to display video over the internet without additional plugins.
+This makes `<video>` elements perfect for WebRTC.

+Within the `<body>` tags, there is a `remoteVideo` `<video>` element, to display the video of the person being called.
+There is also a `localVideo` `<video>` element, to display the video stream that is being sent to the person being called.
 The local video stream should always be muted to prevent feedback.

-In this example, within the `<body>` tags, we have a `remoteVideo` `<video>`, to display the video of the person you are calling.
-We also have a `localVideo` `<video>`, to display the video stream that you are sending to the person you are calling.

 In the style.css file we will put a border around the `<video>` elements, to visualize them better.